Metabolism Profile

 GPT (ALT, ALAT)

 GPT, also called ALT, is an enzyme that occurs almost exclusively in the liver.
-When liver cells are damaged, it enters the blood and the level increases.
+When liver cells are damaged, it enters the blood and the level rises.

 An elevated GPT level is therefore a sensitive indicator of liver diseases such as hepatitis or fatty liver.
 Normal values indicate a healthy liver.